Reserved .UK Rights FAQS

 All remaining .uk domains will become available in their respective batches one week after the initial release date.

-So, domains that were released in batch 1 (1st July) but not registered will become generally available through the normal registration process, via any registrar, one week later, i.e. on 8th July between 14.00 and 14:30 BST (UTC+1).
+So, if no one registers the domains released in batch 1 (1st July), registrars will make them generally available through the normal registration process one week later.
+For example, on 8th July between 14:00 and 14:30 BST (UTC+1).
 Batch 2 will become available on 9th July, batch 3 on 10th July, etc.

 The release schedule for Stage Two is as follows: